- Part 1: Manage Environments with Terraform - Set up environments with policies

 Click Export, and then open the file.
 You should notice the

-is no longer masked. -
+birth_dateis still masked whilelast_nameis no longer masked.

 You may go to Manage > Masking Exemptions to view current exemptions.
 They will expire automatically after the expiration time.